johnalison/WorkingPhilosophy/BookNotes/TheFabricOfReality.md

 - To the extent that theories are true - that is, they resemble in appropriate respects the concrete or abstract things they refer to - they give reality a new sort of self-similarity, the self-similarity we call knowledge.
 Some parts resemble other parts.
 It may be concrete: eg: physical images in a planetarium resembling the night sky, or abstract: when theories are printed in books.

 - Science and other forms of knowledge are made possible by a special self-similarity property of the physical world.
 It was not physicicists that first recognized and studied this property; it was mathematicians and computer scientists.
 They called it the theory of computation.

+- The theory of computation has been studied almost entiresly in the abstract, as a topic in mathematics.
+This is to miss the point of it.
+Computers are physical objects and computation is a physical process; what computers can and cannot do is determined by the laws of physics, not by pure mathematics.

+- A universal computer is usually defined as an abstract machine that can mimic the computations of any other abstract machine in a certain well-defined class.
+  The fact that universal computers are possible and can actually be built, is part of the self-similarity of physical reality that makes the world comprehensible.
+  Stated another way, the fact  that virtual reality is possible and that the multiverse has this property, makes science possible.

+- What constraints, if any, do the laws of physics impose on the repertoires of virtual-reality generators?
+  The laws of physics impose no limit on the range of accuracy of image generators.

+- One cannot certify that a virtual reality rendering is accurate, but experience can sometimes show that a rendering is in accurate.
+This mirrors the case of theory and experiment in science.
+  If the environment is physically possible, rendering it is the equivelent to finding rules for predicting the outcome of all possible experiments that can be performed in that environment.

+- If we assume that any virtual reality generator that can in principle be built, can at least be built twice, then it follows that every virtual reality generator running a program is rendering SOME physically possible environment.
+It may be rendering others things as well, including physically impossible environments, but there is always some possible environment that it is rendering.

+- Imagination is a straightforward form of virtual reality.
+Our "direct" experience of the world throught our senses is virtual reality too, rendered to us by our unconscious minds from sensory data and complex inborn adn acquired theories (ie: programs) about how to interpret them.

+- We realists takt the view that reality is out there: objective physical and independent of thwat we believe about it.
+But we never experience this reality directly.
+All our experience is VR.
+And every last scrap of our knowledge -- including our knowledge of the non-physical worlds of logic, math and philosophy -- is encoded in the form of programs for the rendering of those worlds on our brains own VR generator.